-I'm a late, late 30-something, stay-at-home mom of three to a 10yo girl, 11yo boy & 19yo young man, although now it's just my youngest two at home.
-I've been happily married to the most remarkably amazing man for the past 13 years.
-I'm *Bipolar (literally, not ha-ha figuratively) & *ADHD which seems to work both for & against me... yay.
-I also have a B.S. degree in Social Psychology — go figure.
+I'm a 40yo stay-at-home mom of three, happily married to the most remarkably amazing man for the past 14 years.
+I'm *Bipolar (literally, not ha-ha figuratively) and *ADHD which seems to work both for & against me...yay.
+I also have a B.S. in Social Psychology — go figure.

 Illicitus Amare by IllicitWriter